opennic/zone-backup/README.md

 - **Major:** Currently `1`, only increase this value if a **new** zone has been added since the previous tag, or a zone that existed in the previous tag has been deleted.
 - **Minor:** Increase this value by 1 on every new commit.
 Resets to `0` after a Major version change.

+Note that Git does not automatically push tags from your local repository.
+Use `git push origin master --tags` to add tags publicly.

 ## Verifying tags

 `git tag -v vX.X` will show information about a tag.
 For example: